GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 4. **Edit:** great!
 5. **Flow:** great!

 Gentle Flex is a truer centering-*only* strategy.
-It's soft or gentle, because unlike `place-content: center`, no children's box sizes are changed during the centering.
+It's soft and gentle, because unlike `place-content: center`, no children's box sizes are changed during the centering.
 As gently as possible, all items are stacked, centered, and spaced.